getsentry/sentry-javascript/docs/integrations/angularjs.rst

 Note that when using CommonJS-style imports, you must pass a reference to `angular` as the second argument to `addPlugin`.

-Angular Configuration
+AngularJS Configuration
 ---------------------

-Inside your main Angular application module, you need to declare `ngRaven` as a module dependency:
+Inside your main AngularJS application module, you need to declare `ngRaven` as a module dependency:

 .. code-block:: javascript